Daniel-Mietchen/datascience/public-access-policies.md

 # About
-This file serves the collection of information related to public access policies, particularly of research funders.
+This file serves the collection of information related to public access policies, particularly those issued by research funders.

 # Examples
 ## US National Agencies